dalaing/plt-talk/version-2/notes.md

 ## Naturals

 ## Booleans and Naturals
-- add determinism as a property
+- add determinism as a property?

-## Variables
-- add them to the context ahead of introducing LC? or do this at the start of LC?

 ## LC
 - clean up